Creatine is a widely used and well-researched compound for bodybuilding.

-A: Consumers who want to get the most out of their creatine supplement may want to consider cycling it.
+A: Consumers who want to get the most out of their creatine supplement may want to consider the creatine cycle.
 To build muscle mass, it is recommended to take 20g of creatine.
 The dose should be reduced to 5g to maintain lean muscle mass.
 While some choose to supplement with 20 grams of creatine every day, others alternate between larger and lower dosages.
 The effectiveness of creatine loading hasn’t been well studied.
 Therefore it’s impossible to tell for sure if it works better or worse than other methods.

-A: When should I take creatine?
+Q: When should I take creatine?

-Q: The time creatine is taken has no bearing on the effectiveness of the drug.
+A: The time creatine is taken has no bearing on the effectiveness of the drug.
 Take 5 grams of creatine three times a day.
 This will give the body plenty of time to assimilate the supplement.

-A: Is it safe to take creatine at night?
+Q: Is it safe to take creatine at night?

-Q: Except they’ve been deliberately mixed with stimulants by the consumer, creatine supplements are void of stimulants and so may be used at night without fear of affecting sleep.
+A: Except they’ve been deliberately mixed with stimulants by the consumer, creatine supplements are void of stimulants and so may be used at night without fear of affecting sleep.

 Q: Is it better to take creatine before or after working out?